"I enjoy working with the students throughout the project, and seeing how they gain an appreciation of both the profession and their own skills.”

 Eric Gieseke, ALM, Principal Software Engineer, Algorand

-Peter Vaughan Henstock, PhD, Senior Principal Scientist, Pfizer, Inc.
+Peter Vaughan Henstock, PhD, Machine Learning and Artificial Intelligence Lead, Pfizer, Inc.